 The Trustees have full and unrestricted powers of investment.
-The portfolio is managed by RBC Brewin Dolphin (previously Brewin Dolphin Ltd) who are given discretion to invest the funds of the Trust subject to the guidelines and Investment Policy Statement established by the Trustees and subject to ongoing and regular oversight by the Trustees.
+The portfolio is managed by RBC Brewin Dolphin (previously Brewin Dolphin Ltd), who are given discretion to invest the funds of the Trust subject to the guidelines and Investment Policy Statement established by the Trustees and subject to ongoing and regular oversight by the Trustees.

-The Trustees' Investment Policy is to maximise funds available for grant-making, while preserving the real value of the portfolio over the medium term.
+Broadly speaking, the Trustees' Investment Policy is to maximise funds available for grant-making, while preserving the real value of the portfolio over the medium term.

-All the quoted investments are listed on the Stock Exchange and details of the market values have been provided by the Investment Managers.
+All market values used within this Report and Accounts have been provided by the Investment Managers.